son-n-pham/Web-App-With-ASP.NET/README.md

 - .NET Core is the new, cross-platform version running on Windows, MacOS and Linux.
 Microsoft plans to rename .NET Core to .NET

 ### How to get .NET
+There are 2 main ways:
+- Download **Visual Studio**, which is an Integrated Development Environment (IDE).
+The IDE comes with .NET platform, a code editor and additional tools to write code
+- Download **.NET SDK** (Software Development Kit), which comes with .NET platform without IDE.
+The SDK is accessed via a Command-Line Interface (CLI)

+### What about ASP.NET
+ASP.NET is the framework on top of .NET platform to build Web App.